lupyuen/lupyuen.github.io/src/testbot.md

     Indeed.
 Today we [__Start Manually__](https://github.com/lupyuen/nuttx-test-bot/blob/main/run.sh) our Test Bot, after reviewing the code in the PR.
 We do this for all Pull Requests involving __RISC-V Architecture__.

     It gets better!
 Soon: Test Bot will run non-stop and push a [__Mastodon Alert__](https://lupyuen.github.io/articles/mastodon) to our phones, when it's triggered.
-To activate the PR Test, we'll review the PR and click _"Like"_ on the PR Comment.
+To activate the PR Test, we review the PR and click _"Like"_ on the PR Comment.

 1.  _Speaking of PineTime: How shall we allow auto-testing of firmware?_